Ghana Standards Authority interacts with traders to promote accurate measurements | Ghana News Agency

 The Authority has expressed its commitment to standardized trading on the market to promote fair trade for consumers.

-Mr John Danquah, the Acting Head, Metrology Department, GSA, said this in Accra at a market sensitization to celebrate World Metrology Day, which was on May 20.
+Mr John Danquah, the Acting Head of the Metrology Department, GSA, said this in Accra at a market sensitization to celebrate World Metrology Day, which was on May 20.

 The day is set aside to celebrate Metrologists and ensure that all measurements are reliable and accurate.